Genivia/ugrep-indexer/README.md

   possible slow down, since a single index file cannot be searched concurrently and more index entries will be checked when in fact directories are skipped (skipping their indexes too).
 Experiments will tell.

+- Indexing tiny files might not be effective to speed up grepping.
+This needs further investigation.
+The indexer could skip such tiny files for example.

 Q&A
 ---